As an Amazon Associate I earn from qualifying purchases.

 Tips + tricks

-No. 1 --> Just say no Velveeta!
-This recipe is made without Velveeta.
+No. 1 –> Just say no Velveeta!
+This recipe is made without Velveeta cheese.
 Instead of Velveeta, this recipe owes its creaminess to cream cheese!

-No. 2 --> Don't use pre-shredded cheese, it is coated with starches and anti-caking agents to prevent the shredded cheese from clumping together in the bag, but it also affects the sauce quality.
-Grab the box grater!
+No. 2 –> Don’t use pre-shredded cheese, it is coated with starches and anti-caking agents to prevent the shredded cheese from clumping together in the bag, but it also affects the sauce quality.
+Grab the box grater, you’re worth the extra effort!

-No. 3 --> I use my little shallow half-size chafing pan for this recipe.
-Not only is this stainless steel dish incredibly easy to clean, it's also the perfect size!
+No. 3 –> I use my little shallow half-size chafing pan for this recipe.
+Not only is this stainless steel dish incredibly easy to clean, but it’s also the perfect size!
+If you don’t have one, use a disposable aluminum pan for easier cleanup.

 Key ingredients

-Cheese: This recipe owes it's deliciousness to cheese.
+Cheese: This recipe owes its deliciousness to cheese.
 Tons of cheese.
 Cream cheese, shredded cheese, mixed cheese if you want.
+I used marble for these photos, but I’ve had great luck with pepper jack cheese too!

-Meat: Can't beat smoked meat!
-I used leftover smoked brisket, but see the substitutions and variations section for more ideas.
+Meat: Can’t beat smoked meat!
+I used leftover smoked brisket, but feel free to use breakfast sausage, taco meat, or leftover smoked pulled pork!

 How to make smoked queso dip